reactjs/react.dev/content/docs/concurrent-mode-patterns.md

 * Default: [Receded → Skeleton → Complete](https://codesandbox.io/s/prod-grass-g1lh5)
 * **Preferred: [Pending → Skeleton → Complete](https://codesandbox.io/s/focused-snow-xbkvl)**

-The only difference between these two examples is that the first uses regular `<button>`s, but the second one uses our custom `<Button>` component with `useTransition`.
+The only difference between these two examples is that the first uses regular `<button>`, but the second one uses our custom `<Button>` component with `useTransition`.

 ### Wrap Lazy Features in `<Suspense>` {#wrap-lazy-features-in-suspense}